NextUntilFinish/xlab-platform-interview/instructions.md

     * How this could work in a CI/CD pipeline
     * Any other considerations for production deployment

 You should do this in your own (public) repo and send us a link to it once complete.
+If you'd prefer to use a private repository, make sure you grant access to `xlab-platform-interview`

 ## Guidance